 Web – Ozrail Model Trains – Model train Shop”

-Ozrail are well known for their injection molded SAR freight wagons which have included the FB fish belly flat wagons, the C class bogie Cattle Vans.
-They currently have on sale the S class bogie sheep vans.
-The shop stocks a multitude of model railway item including locos, rolling stock track etc. Their website lists some of the items in stock.
+Ozrail are well known for their injection molded SAR freight wagons which have included the FB fish belly flat wagons, the C class bogie Cattle Vans and the S class bogie sheep vans.
+The shop stocks a multitude of model railway items including locos, rolling stock track etc. Their website lists some of the items in stock.

 Hobby Habit